-Why should we have a COVID-19 vaccine?
+Why should I have a COVID-19 vaccine?

 COVID-19 can be a very serious illness, especially for our elders and those in our community who have existing medical conditions.
 Getting a vaccine is one of the best ways of protecting ourselves and others in the community from getting really sick, being hospitalised or dying from COVID-19.